Biswayan-Mehra/Intel-oneAPI-Hackathon/README.md

 Our team comprised of Developers with expertise in the Internet of Things, software development, design, and mechanical engineering were involved in our project.
 We as a team collaborated closely to create a prototype of the prosthetic arm, design and implement the software interface, and test the apparatus to make sure it is secure and useful for people who have lost their arms.

-3D designing and Mechanics- @Alan7149
+- IoT and Hardware development - @chris-x0
-Software development - @Biswayan-Mehra
+- Software development - @Biswayan-Mehra
-IoT and Hardware development - @chris-x0
+- 3D designing and Mechanics- @Alan7149
-rendering and editing - @
+- rendering and editing - @

 ## Conclusion ##